-Since our inception in 2003, we have had four separate Prior Plans: Plan A, which was established in 2003/2004 and amended in June 2015; Plan B, which was established in 2005; Plan C1, which was established in 2006 but which is intended specifically for members of our board of directors to purchase our common shares.
+Since our inception in 2003, we have had four separate Prior Plans: Plan A, which was established in 2003/2004 and amended in June 2015; Plan B, which was established in 2005; Plan C1, which was established in 2006; and Plan C2, which was also established in 2006 but which is intended specifically for members of our board of directors to purchase our common shares.
 Due to a change in the taxation of options in 2013, we introduced a new Equity Incentive Plan in 2013.
-Upon consummation of an initial public offering or by a decision of our board of directors, the vesting period for all options granted to employees, management and members of our board will be accelerated with all unvested options issued prior to July 2014 vesting immediately.
-As at June 30, 2015, there were 1,686 and 13,790 common shares underlying outstanding unvested options and vested options granted pursuant to our Prior Plans, respectively.
+As at September 30, 2015, there were 1,822 and 13,691 common shares underlying outstanding unvested options and vested options granted pursuant to our Prior Plans, respectively.